sharedstreets/CurbLR/examples/complex_examples.md

 The examples below include the regulation described by the sign, as well as sample GeoJSON coordinates and location properties.
-In any of these examples, the `priorityHierarchy` in the [metadata](Manifest.md) should list all of the priority categories included in the CurbLR feed, placed in order from highest priority to lowest.
+In any of these examples, the `priorityHierarchy` in the [metadata](../Manifest.md) should list all the priority categories included in the CurbLR feed, placed in order from highest priority to lowest.

 # Time limited parking with permit exemption, planned to take effect 2020-02-20

 Any vehicle may park at this location, but vehicles without an 'F' or 'N' permit are limited to 2 hours between 9am and 6pm Monday through Friday.
-(The sign does not indicate whether parking is permitted outside of the specified time range - the "default" rule must be determined based on local context.)
+(The sign does not indicate whether parking is permitted outside the specified time range - the "default" rule must be determined based on local context.)

 ### **Sign**